 - Once you are inside the home, check for gas leaks again by flood damage inspections.
 If you smell gas or hear a blowing or hissing noise, open a window and quickly leave the building.
 Turn off the gas at the outside main valve, if you can, and call the gas company from a neighbor’s home.
 If you turn off the gas for any reason, a professional must turn it back on.
 Never use an open flame inside of a flood-damaged house unless you know that the gas has been turned off and the house is ventilated.
 To inspect for damage, use a battery-powered lantern or flashlight, and not an open flame or electrical fixture in the house.

 - Do not use appliances that may have gotten wet unless you know they have been dismantled, cleaned and dried.

-- Do not work by yourself.
+- Do not work by yourself during flood damage inspections.
 If you are injured, it might take a long time before you receive assistance.
 If you must work alone, bring a cell phone or radio so you may call for assistance, if the need arises.